 If the parent borrower is denied based on credit, they may still be able to get the loan if they can get someone such as a family member without adverse credit to act as an endorser.
 The endorser agrees to repay the loan in the event the parent borrower fails to do so.
 The student and parent must also meet other general eligibility requirements for federal student aid.

-Federal PLUS Loan Limits
+Direct Parent PLUS Loan Limits

 A parent may borrow up to the cost of attendance (established by the school) minus other financial aid including other student loans.

-Federal PLUS Loan Interest Rate
+Direct PLUS Parent Loan Interest Rate

-Direct PLUS Loans disbursed between July 1, 2014 and June 30, 2015 have a fixed interest rate of 7.21%.
+Direct PLUS Parent Loans disbursed on or after July 1, 2017, and before July 1, 2018 have a fixed interest rate of 7%.

-Federal PLUS Loan Fees
+Federal Direct Parents PLUS Loan Fees

 The fee is deducted from the amount sent to the school up front, so it’s important to keep in mind that a $10,000 loan actually means that $9,571.20 will be sent to the school.

-Federal PLUS Loan Repayment
+Parent PLUS Loan Repayment